High Security Door Testing Process for Commercial Use

 With the increase in crime rates, the need to secure residential and commercial properties using reliable security measures is on the rise.
 Topping this list is the installation of security doors.

-These go through vigorous security door testing process and are proved strong and durable.
+These go through vigorous security door testing processes and are proven both strong and durable.
 They are also usually designed with a number of safety features built-in.
-When it comes to commercial use, these doors are highly customised and to ensure their performance, they are put through an even more rigorous testing system.
+When it comes to commercial use, these doors are highly customised.
+In order to ensure their performance, they are put through an even more rigorous testing system.

 Burglars are more likely to pick the lock as it attracts less attention and because breaking down a security door is usually next to impossible.
 Although security doors have multiple locking points and are tough to break into, the engineers behind the design put security doors through a chain of burglary tests using the best equipped in the trade.

 The resistance of the door is measured by the time taken to break in.
 Most modern security doors come with multiple locks and a single point to release the locks and one key to operate the entire system.
 Therefore, as it comes down to picking just one lock to release the entire system, most systems are put through extensive burglar tests to ensure their safety.